 The Antonine Wall is imperial Rome's one-time northwest frontier, and now a UNESCO World Heritage Site.
 It has been the primary focus of my research from the time of my postgraduate studies at Durham University to the current “Hidden Landscape of a Roman Frontier Project,” which I lead in collaboration with Historic Environment Scotland (HES), supervising a co-funded PhD researcher (Nick Hannon).
 This project—at the forefront of current Antonine Wall scholarship—focuses on the multi-period synthesis of Antonine Wall LiDAR data (provided by the Scottish Ten Project) with additional remote sensing datasets, and is contributing impactful insights for heritage management and a future Antonine Wall Research Framework; we are developing this as a possible REF Impact Case Study.
 Although the project primarily focuses on landscape-level analysis and the development of innovative spatial archaeometry techniques, it also integrates smaller material culture objects from museum collections, including the Antonine Wall Distance Slabs (most of which are in the collections of Glasgow's Hunterian Museum).
-Our first major output, In Press with the Journal of Roman Archaeology and co-authored with Nick Hannon and Dr Lyn Wilson (of HES), is a strong example.
+Our first major output, published in the Journal of Roman Archaeology in November 2017 and co-authored with Nick Hannon and Dr Lyn Wilson (of HES), is a strong example.
 We believe that this paper will be deemed internationally significant or world-leading as a model for analytical applications of LiDAR in archaeology, integration with material collections, and transformational insights into what has been described (within the Antonine Wall's World Heritage Site Nomination Document) as “the most highly developed frontier of the Roman empire.”

 This current project represents just one phase of my long-term career commitment to active research on the Antonine Wall, building upon my PhD thesis and extensive content that I wrote (following the completion of my PhD) for the Antonine Wall World Heritage Site website (see especially the “Visiting the Wall” and “Research Resources” sections).
 My research is progressing from a large-scale theoretical re-framing of the Wall as a “place“ of significance and meaning in the present (my PhD thesis, Rohl 2014), through our current landscape-scale synthesis of data from previous excavations and newer remote sensing datasets (the Hidden Landscape of a Roman Frontier Project; see Hannon, Rohl, and Wilson 2017), to future detailed analyses of individual structures and objects (including those features that are being newly identified in the current project).
 One ambitious medium-term aim is the production of a comprehensive monograph that updates and matches the scale and influence of Sir George Macdonald’s (1934) magisterial synthesis.
 An important departure from Macdonald, and most other Antonine Wall scholarship, is that my work consciously moves beyond the view that the monument is significant primarily for its initial period of construction and functional operation as a Roman military frontier.
 Instead, I continue to be concerned with the Wall's full history and periods of re-use and re-imagination from the Roman period onward.
 This will require increased collaboration with scholars who have regional expertise in a range of periods and will continue Prof. Lawrence Keppie's valuable contributions to the Wall's antiquarian historiography (e.g. Keppie 2012).